 - CGS reserve the right to engage sub-contractors should a project require them.

-- CGS will agree a date and time with you for the works to commence and we shall use our best endeavours to ensure the operative(s) attend on the time and date.
+- CGS will agree on a date and time with you for the works to commence and we shall use our best endeavors to ensure the operative(s) attend on the time and date.
 However, we accept no liability in respect of non-attendance or late attendance of CGS or for the late or non-delivery of goods.

 - Any date or dates included in our estimate are estimated dates and CGS shall not be in breach of this agreement for failing to start or finish by any date given.